lupyuen3/blockly-zig-nuttx/README.md

 ## When prompted "Is this the correct branch?",
 ## press N

-## Instead of "npm run publish" (which might be slow), we may do this...
+## Instead of "npm run publish" (which can be slow), we may do this...
 ## cp build/*compressed* .

-## For Windows: We can copy the generated files to the c:\blockly-zig-nuttx for testing
+## For Windows: We can copy the generated files to c:\blockly-zig-nuttx for testing
 cp *compressed* /mnt/c/blockly-zig-nuttx
 ```